Macbucheron1/Devops-Template/README.md

 We have to remove the Windows job to have a successful run on all OS.
 Therefore our final CI pipeline is only running on MacOS and Linux.

-Now here is the result of successful jobs on Linux and MacOS:
+Now here is the result of successful jobs on Linux and macOS:

 ![UbuntuMacOSResult](./images/CI_CD/UbuntuMacOsCIResult.png)